Before

 Data adoption surge

-Business teams began interacting directly with live data.
-What was once limited to central analytics teams became embedded in daily workflows across sales, marketing, and operations — without any additional training overhead.
+Business teams began interacting directly with live data - embedded in daily workflows across sales, marketing, and operations, without additional training overhead.

 >90%